After completing this tutorial, you will be able to:

 If you have not already downloaded the week 3 data, please do so now.
 Download week 3 data (~250 MB)

-In the last lesson, we learned about lidar points clouds.
-In this lesson, we will learn how a point cloud is converted into a gridded or raster data format.
+In the last lesson, you learned about lidar points clouds.
+In this lesson, you will learn how a point cloud is converted into a gridded or raster data format.

 Remember that lidar is an active remote sensing system that records reflected or returned light energy.
 A discrete return lidar system, records the strongest reflections of light as discrete or individual points.
 Each point has an associated